Samsung/tizen-docs/docs/application/tizen-studio-0/setup/uninstall-sdk.md

 # Uninstalling Tizen Studio

-By uninstalling the Tizen Studio, you can completely remove all the Tizen platforms and tools that you have installed.
+By uninstalling Tizen Studio, you can completely remove all en platforms and tools that you have installed.
 To remove a single package or multiple packages, see [Updating Tizen Studio](update-sdk.md).

 You can uninstall using the GUI uninstaller or the CLI Package Manager.

 ## Using the GUI Uninstaller

-To uninstall the Tizen Studio:
+To uninstallTizen Studio:

 1. Launch the Tizen Studio uninstaller.